Ananya-iacs/RBM-CI/README.md

 ---

 ## Description

-Monte Carlo (MC) is a numerical technique where a problem is solved using the help of a random number.
-In Monte Carlo Configuration Interaction (MCCI), a system's electronic structure is solved by randomely searching over the Hilbert space.
-Though MCCI helps to study the electronic structure of a system, which was otherwise impossible to do, it suffers from slow convergence due to its stochastic nature.
-We devised a protocol called RBM-CI, where direct generation of important configuration by generative ML model, restricted Boltzmann machine (RBM) makes the convergence manyfold faster and can also optimize Hilbert space for a particular target state.
+Monte Carlo (MC) methods employ stochastic sampling to solve otherwise intractable problems.
+In Monte Carlo Configuration Interaction (MCCI), the electronic structure is obtained by randomly sampling the Hilbert space to identify important configurations.
+While MCCI provides access to electronic structures beyond the reach of conventional approaches, its stochastic sampling can result in slow convergence.
+Here, we introduce RBM-CI, a generative machine-learning-assisted MCCI protocol that uses a restricted Boltzmann machine (RBM) to directly predict and generate important configurations.
+By replacing purely random exploration with ML-guided sampling, RBM-CI accelerates convergence and efficiently constructs a compact, target-state-specific Hilbert space.

-Initially, MCCI steps update the sub-Hilbert space and build the training data set.
-RBM model learns from the MCCI data distribution and, using that information predicts the relative importance of unlabelled configurations.
-The preliminary information about the configurations helps build a better Hilbert space, leading to faster convergence.
+In RBM-CI, initial MCCI iterations generate the training data from which the RBM learns the configuration distribution.
+The trained RBM then predicts the relative importance of previously unexplored configurations and preferentially generates important configurations into subsequent iterations.
+This RBM-guided generation substantially reduces the stochastic search of the Hilbert space, enabling faster convergence.

 ---